MartinoMensio/botcycle-nlu/README.md

 # botcycle-nlu
 Experiments with Natural Language Understanding

-## Wit_data
+## Data

-This folder contains the wit.ai dataset.
+This folder contains the datasets:

+- wit.ai dataset.
 To download simply run the `download.sh` script (you need `WIT_TOKEN` env variable specific for your wit.ai application, which can be found under Settings in the Wit console)
+- atis dataset

 ## Spacy_entities